 Consultant nurse, urgent and emergency care

 Tim Yorston has worked as a nurse in the NHS since 1986 and has practiced in the speciality of urgent and emergency care since 1990.
-The majority of this time has been as an emergency nurse practitioner (ENP), nurse manager and more recently as a consultant nurse since 2018.
+The majority of this time has been as an emergency nurse practitioner and nurse manager.
+He has been a consultant nurse since 2018.

 His area of interest and expertise is urgent care, including the clinical management of patients with unscheduled minor injuries and illness.
-His ambition is to further develop nurse, AHP and pharmacist advanced practise across emergency care to create a blended skilled expert workforce to meet the healthcare demands now and in the future.
+His ambition is to further develop nurse, allied health professional and pharmacist advanced practice across emergency care to create a workforce with a blend of skills.

-Tim is the lead for a team of advanced clinical practitioners (ACP) who care for patients in all areas of the emergency department.
-His clinical practice continues to be based within Urgent Care, however he works across the emergency floor with the objective of maintaining and improving the care patients receive.
-He is keen to develop the current and next generation of urgent and emergency practitioners and is the module lead for a Trust based work-based learning course on minor injury and illness.
+Tim is the lead for a team of advanced clinical practitioners who care for patients in all areas of the emergency department.
+His clinical practice is based in urgent care, however he works across the emergency floor to maintain and improve the care patients receive.
+He is the module lead for a learning course on minor injury and illness.

 Education and training